pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 - The settings that you had enabled/disabled (a full screenshot of all the settings is best)

 Please ensure any images/recordings do not contain any identifying information, such as your current location.

+If the watch app encounters a crash (connect iq symbol displayed), you should also include the crash report.
+This can be obtained by:

+* Connect the watch to a computer
+* Open the contents of the watch and navigate to  `<watch>\Internal Storage\GARMIN\APPS\LOGS`
+* Copy any log files, usually it is called CIQ_LOG.LOG, but may be called CIQ_LOG.BAK

+You can also manually add a text file `BreadcrumbDataField.TXT` to the log directory (before the crash), and any app logs will be printed there.
+Please also include this log file.

 ---